tytydraco/yessleep/out/I_was_a_death_row_guard_who_got_reassigned_to_Guard_death_Today_I_had_a_long_talk_with_Karma.md

 Extraordinary inmates require extraordinary protocol.
 I’ll try to make it short and sweet.

 DO NOT ATTEMPT TO ESCAPE.
 DO NOT KNOCK ON WALL INCESSANTLY, HOPING FOR A DOOR TO OPEN.
 YOUR DAY ENDS AT 5PM, A DOOR WILL OPEN (SOMEWHERE).
 YOU WILL PROBABLY FIND IT.
-IF YOU DONT, EXPECT TO WANDER THE HALLS FOR MONTHS YEARS.
+IF YOU DONT, EXPECT TO WANDER THE HALLS FOR MONTHS OR YEARS.
 TAKE HEART, SHE HAS NOT YET PERMANENTLY ABANDONED ANYONE.

 Death has total control of all mechanical processes in the facility.
 She has been relatively liberal with privileges, but beware of taking advantage–she offends easily and will proceed to what she refers to as a “clap back” that will be significantly unpleasant and cost the organization precious resources while you recover in our infirmary.